 Overall, merchant ships were vital assets that had to be protected – or destroyed – as part of a warfighting strategy rather than combat assets.
 They might have been able to put up some anti-aircraft fire or even engage a surfaced submarine with guns but, faced with any serious threat, they were helpless.
 It would fall to the escorting ships (usually destroyers or the occasional cruiser) to defend them until either a heavy covering force could come up in support or the merchants could make their escape.
 Some of the most heroic, and worst mismatched, actions of the war took place in defence of convoys of merchants or troop ships.

 The Merchant Convoy boxed set contains three Liberty Merchant, three Victory Merchant and the SS Ohio Tanker ships.
-They are also available separately.
+These vessels are also available separately.

 The Atlantic Lifeline